mocleiri/micropython/docs/develop/cmodules.rst

        └──usercmodule/
           └──cexample/
              ├── examplemodule.c
+             ├── micropython.mk
-             └── micropython.mk
+             └── usermod.cmake

-Refer to the comments in these 2 files for additional explanation.
+Refer to the comments in these files for additional explanation.
 Next to the ``cexample`` module there's also ``cppexample`` which works in the same way but shows one way of mixing C and C++ code in MicroPython.